 The Act defines sustainability factors to include data and indicators related to (1) corporate governance and leadership, (2) environmental, (3) social capital, (4) human capital (including responsible contractor and responsible bidder policies), and (5) business model and innovation.

 Sustainability factors provide a more complete view of an investment, its past performance, and its future potential.
 Sustainability factors have a material impact on business performance and long-term shareholder value, and as such, investors have an interest in integrating these factors into investment decision-making processes.

-How do I implement and Comply with the Act?
+How do I Implement and Comply with the Act?

 1. Update your investment policy to include the consideration of sustainability factors.
 Adapting your policy could be as simple as inserting a few new sentences, or as complex as developing a stand-alone policy on sustainability.
 The Illinois State Board of Investment (ISBI) added a short new section to its policy, while the State Treasurer published a comprehensive document.
 You should work with your investment management team to decide on the most appropriate changes for your organization.

 3. Talk to your fund managers.
 Your asset management firms can work with you to consider appropriate investments for your agency with sustainability factors in mind.
 Many fund managers already integrate sustainability factors into their investment practice and no changes will be required, as it is common among asset managers such as BlackRock, Vanguard, State Street, Fidelity, UBS, and others.

 - The Illinois Funds, a local government investment pool managed by the State Treasurer’s Office, currently employs sustainability factors in its fund management.
 It is open to local governments including cities and towns, counties, special taxing districts, municipal corporations, housing authorities, community and technical colleges, and four-year universities.
 If you are a participant in The Illinois Funds, your investments are already aligned with the Sustainable Investing Act.

-3. Other requirements.
+4. Other requirements.
 Nothing else is required for compliance with the Sustainable Investing Act.
 However, considering sustainability factors might lead your team to adjust the roles and responsibilities of staff or contractors, which you should pursue at your agency’s discretion.